 As oxygen is transported to and used by tissues, metabolic processes in the body normally produce approximately 15,000 mmol of carbon dioxide daily.
-The lungs are responsible for excreting a great deal more carbonic acid (H2CO3 and dissolved carbon dioxide) each day than the kidneys.
-Hence, alveolar ventilation and carbon dioxide removal have a large influence in acid-base balance.
-Dissolved carbon dioxide is approximately 20 to 24 times more soluble than oxygen.
-It is so diffusible that we can assume complete equilibration of PCO2 across membranes.
-As the tissues produce carbon dioxide, equilibrium is rapidly achieved between intracellular and extracellular compartments.
-Thus CO2 diffuses rapidly from the tissues into red blood cells.
-In the blood, bicarbonate is formed through the following reaction:
+The lungs are responsible for excreting a great deal more carbonic acid ( $H_2CO_3$ and dissolved carbon dioxide) each day than the kidneys.
+Hence, alveolar ventilation and carbon dioxide removal have a large influence on acid-base balance.
+Dissolved carbon dioxide is 20 times more soluble than oxygen.
+It is so diffusible that we can assume complete equilibration of $PCO_2$ across membranes.
+As the tissues produce carbon dioxide, equilibrium is achieved rapidly between intracellular and extracellular compartments.
+Thus $CO_2$ diffuses rapidly from the tissues into red blood cells.
+Within the red blood cell, carbonic anhydrase (CA) hydrates $CO_2$ forming carbonic acid: